kuanrongchan/date-to-gene-converter/README.md

 ## Summary
-In summary, to run the file locally, please download this repoistory, install the requirements and run the script with the following codes in the command line
+In summary, to run the file locally, please download this repository, install the requirements and run the script with the following codes in the command line

 ```
 cd path/to/folder